<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 What is a likely school?
 A likely, or safety, school is one where your grades and test scores exceed those of the average admitted student (this info can be found on the college's admissions page).

-Typically, having scores above the 75th percentile for a particular school would be considered being well above a school's range.
+Typically, having scores above the 75th percentile for a particular school would be considered well above a school's range.
 Too often, students do not pay enough attention to these schools; however, depending on your financial situation, they may be very important.

 Why?